-Please see your Schedule of Payments for specific information about your benefits and coverage levels.
-To verify coverage before receiving a particular service or supply, call Customer Service at one of the telephone numbers listed at the front of this Policy.
+Please see the Benefit Chart section of this Policy for specific information about your benefits and coverage levels.
+To verify coverage before receiving a particular service or supply, call Customer Service at the number on the back of your Medica ID card.